FIFA cancels ruling council's 2-day meeting in Paraguay - WHIZ News

-ZURICH (AP) — FIFA has cancelled plans for its ruling council to travel to South America next month for a two-day meeting.
+ZURICH (AP) — FIFA has canceled plans for its ruling council to travel to South America next month for a two-day meeting.

 Informing the 37-member panel of a replacement video conference call hosted at its Zurich headquarters on March 20, FIFA secretary general Fatma Samoura cited concerns on Tuesday expressed by some members of their long travel times to Paraguay’s capital, Asunción.